broxus/nekoton-python/docs/src/pages/concepts/accounts.md

 ## Account Structure

-An account is characterized by its address, which is a deterministic value derived from its code and initial data, specifically `hash(hash(smart_contract_code), hash(initial_data))`.
+An account is characterized by its address, which is a deterministic value derived from its code and initial data, specifically `cell_hash(cell_repr(StateInit))`.
 There are no special types of accounts for user wallets initiating transactions in the TVM blockchain.
 Wallets are typical smart contracts, and there are many different kinds.
 Any smart contract that allows the reception of external messages can initiate a transaction.

 The comprehensive account record is represented by a series of nested data structures, including Account Storage, Account State, and Smart Contract Storage (also known as `StateInit`).